flet-dev/website/docs/controls/interactiveviewer.md

 Fires when the user ends a pan or scale gesture.

-Value is of type [`InteractiveViewerInteractionEndEvent`](/docs/reference/types/interactiveviewerinteractionendevent).
+Event handler argument is of type [`InteractiveViewerInteractionEndEvent`](/docs/reference/types/interactiveviewerinteractionendevent).

 ### `on_interaction_start`

 Fires when the user begins a pan or scale gesture.

-Value is of type [`InteractiveViewerInteractionStartEvent`](/docs/reference/types/interactiveviewerinteractionstartevent).
+Event handler argument is of type [`InteractiveViewerInteractionStartEvent`](/docs/reference/types/interactiveviewerinteractionstartevent).

 ### `on_interaction_update`

 Fires when the user updates a pan or scale gesture.

-Value is of type [`InteractiveViewerInteractionUpdateEvent`](/docs/reference/types/interactiveviewerinteractionupdateevent).
+Event handler argument is of type [`InteractiveViewerInteractionUpdateEvent`](/docs/reference/types/interactiveviewerinteractionupdateevent).